andriabakti/zwallet-frontend/README.md

 ## About The Project

-tokofuku is an online shop website that is made specifically for e-commerce purposes, for many features to support transactions in online stores
+tokofuku is an e-wallet website that is made specifically for banking needs, with many features to support online transactions
 [Demo Click Here](https://zwallet.fwdev.online)

 Here's why: